pmrt/whatshidden/README.md

 ###### _Tested on Raspberry Pi 2 Model B_

 You'll need raspbian stretch or greater (which includes a chromium-browser compatible with ARM).
-Run the application providing the chromium executable path with the `-b` (or `--browser`) argument as follows:
+Run the application providing the chromium executable path with the `-b` (or `--browser`) argument as follows (remember, to pass arguments you need to edit your package.json, as seen in [**Available scripts**](#available-scripts)):

 `npm run start:verbose -b chromium-browser` or `npm run start:verbose -b /usr/bin/chromium-browser`